undecaf/typo3-dev/README.md

-[bindfs](https://bindfs.org/) (available only for Debian-like and MacOS hosts) is a [FUSE](https://github.com/libfuse/libfuse) filesystem that resolves this situation.
+[bindfs](https://bindfs.org/) (available only for Debian-like and MacOS hosts) is a [FUSE](https://github.com/libfuse/libfuse) filesystem that resolves this situation (osxfuse needed).
 It can provide a bind-mounted _view_ of the files and directories in a volume with their UIDs and GIDs mapped to your own UID and GID.
 This does not affect UIDs and GIDs seen by the container.